bunq/doc/DESCRIPTION.md

 ### Receiving Callbacks

-Notice: The list of callback IP's is being updated.
-Please make sure you make adjustments on your end if necessary.
-Starting 2018-06-09 you will receive callbacks from a random IP address belonging to amazon (AWS).
+***NOTICE***: We're changing the origin of our callbacks for sandbox to originate from the Amazon network.

+Callbacks for the sandbox environment will be made from AWS starting May 28th 2018.
+Callbacks for the production environment will be made from 185.40.108.0/22.

-Until 2018-06-09 we'll remain to send callbacks from:
+Until 2018-06-09 we'll continue to send callbacks from:

 - `185.40.109.64` callback outgoing IP production.
 - `185.40.109.65` callback outgoing IP production.
-- `185.40.109.66` callback outgoing IP sandbox.
 - `185.40.111.64` callback outgoing IP production.
 - `185.40.111.65` callback outgoing IP production.